nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 NautilusTrader records the initial trade details in the `info` field of the `OrderFilled` event, with additional trade events stored in the cache as JSON under a custom key to retain this information.

-## Limitations and considerations

-The following limitations and considerations are currently known:

-- Order signing via the Polymarket Python client is slow, taking around one second.
-- Post-only orders are not supported.
-- Reduce-only orders are not supported.

 ## Reconciliation

 The Polymarket API returns either all **active** (open) orders or specific orders when queried by the